antoine-le-calloch/Alc-website/README.md

 ## 2. Code standards

 - Use Image component from `next/image` for images.
+- Use Link component from `next/link` for links.
 - Use container from tailwindcss for each section.